Learning logic programs by explaining their failures: Problem setting

 \begin{theorem}[\textbf{Better pruning}] Let $H$ be a definite program that fails and $P$ ($\neq H$) be a sub-program of $H$ that fails.
-Specialisation and generalisation constraints for $P$ can always achieve additional pruning versus those only for $H$. \end{theorem}
+Let $C(H)$ and $C(P)$ be the specialisation and/or generalisation constraints derivable for $H$ and $P$, respectively.
+If neither of (i) \emph{$P$ is a specialisation of $H$, $H$ is incomplete and $P$ is not inconsistent,} or (ii) \emph{$P$ is a generalisation of $H$, $H$ is inconsistent and $P$ is not incomplete}, apply, then $\mathcal{H}_{C(H)\cup{}C(P)} \subset \mathcal{H}_{C(H)}$, i.e.~constraints derived for $P$ prune programs not pruned by constraints derived for $H$. \end{theorem} \begin{proof} By case distinction on how $P$ and $H$ are related by subsumption.
+Note that because $P \neq H$, either $P$ and $H$ are not related by subsumption, or $P$ subsumes $H$, or $H$ subsumes $P$.

+Suppose $H$ subsumes $P$, i.e.~$P$ is a specialisation of $H$.
+If $H$ is incomplete, then all of $H$'s specialisations can be pruned, which includes $P$ and its specialisations.
+Hence if $P$ is only incomplete then no additional pruning can be achieved, which is exception (i).
+If $P$ is (additionally) inconsistent, then $P$'s generalisations can be pruned.
+In addition to $H$ being among $P$'s generalisations, there are also programs incomparable with $H$ among $P$'s generalisations, so more pruning can be achieved.

+Now suppose $P$ subsumes $H$, i.e.~$P$ is a generalisation of $H$.
+If $H$ is inconsistent, then all of $H$'s generalisations can be pruned, which includes $P$ and its generalisations.
+Hence if $P$ is only inconsistent then no additional pruning can be achieved, which is exception (ii).
+If $P$ is (additionally) incomplete, then $P$'s specialisations can be pruned.
+In addition to $H$ being among $P$'s specialisations, there are also programs incomparable with $H$ among $P$'s specialisations, so more pruning can be achieved.

-\begin{proof} Suppose $H$ is a specialisation of $P$.
-If $P$ is incomplete, then among the specialisations of $P$, which are all prunable, is $H$ and its specialisations.
-If $P$ is inconsistent, $P$'s generalisations do not completely overlap with $H$'s generalisations and specialisations (using that $P \neq H$).
-Hence, pruning $P$'s generalisations prunes programs not pruned by $H$.
-The case where $H$ is a generalisation of $P$ is analogous.
-In the remaining case, where $H$ and $P$ are not related by subsumption, it is immediate that the constraints derived for $P$ prune a distinct part of the hypothesis space. \end{proof}
+In the remaining case, where $H$ and $P$ are not related by subsumption, it is immediate that the specialisation/generalisation constraints derived for $P$ prune a distinct part of the hypothesis space, e.g.~$H$'s constraints do not prune $P$. \end{proof}